jamamp/jamamp.github.io/FloatplaneAPIDocs/ReSlateDocs/index.md

 - A Creator publishes **Content**, in the form of **Blog Posts**
 	- Content is produced by Creators, and show up for subscribed Users to view when it is released.
 A piece of Content is meant to be generic, and may contain different types of sub-Content.
 Currently, the only type is a Blog Post.
 	- A Blog Post is the main type of Content that a Creator produces.
 Blog Posts are how a Creator can share text and/or media attachments with their subscribers.
-- A Blog Post is comprised of one or more of: video, audio, picture, or gallery **Attachments**
+- A Blog Post is comprised of one or more of: video, audio, or picture **Attachments**
-	- A media Attachment may be: video, audio, picture, gallery.
+	- A media Attachment may be: video, audio, picture.
 Attachments are a part of Blog Posts, and are in a particular order.
 - A Creator may also have a single **Livestream**
+- Creators also may have one or more **Channels**

 ## API Flow

-As of Floatplane version 3.5.1, these are the recommended endpoints to use for normal operations.
+As of Floatplane version 4.0.13, these are the recommended endpoints to use for normal operations.

 1. Login
 	1. `/api/v3/auth/captcha/info` - Get captcha information